ethiry99/HW4_PyCitySchools/README.md

     There was a large reduction in the Thomas High School results for % Passing Math, % Passing Reading and % Overall score.
 This can expected because 1 of the 4 grades did not receive a score for reading and math.
 There no ninth graders received a passing score in math or reading.

 - #### Changes to Summary by School
     For the opposite reason, the Summary of all schools had a small impact to the results.
-The ninth graders at Thomas High School represent a much smaller percentage of the 37,000 + students in the analysis so there NaN for testing scores had a minimal impact.
+The ninth graders at Thomas High School represent a much smaller percentage of the nearly 40,000 students in the analysis so there NaN for testing scores had a minimal impact.

 - #### Changes to School Rank
     Without approximately 25% of the students receiving passing grades, the overall rank for Thomas High School dropped from 2nd to 8th.